The Government has introduced a short-term consenting process to fast track projects that can boost employment and economic recovery.

-The first track applies to the projects listed in Schedule 2 of the Act.
-These listed projects are automatically eligible for fast-track consenting and will progress directly to the Expert Consenting Panels for consideration.
+The first pathway applies to the projects listed in Schedule 2 of the Act.
+This means that applications can be made directly to the Environmental Protection Authority for consideration by the Expert Consenting Panels.

 Projects confirmed through Orders in Council

-The second track applies to all other public and private projects.
-Any person with an eligible project can apply to the Minister for the Environment.
+The second pathway applies to all other public and private projects.
+Any person can apply to the Minister for the Environment for their project to be considered by an Expert Consenting Panel.
 If the Minister is satisfied the project meets the purpose of the Act and the eligibility criteria, the project will gain access to the fast-track process via an Order in Council recommended to the Governor General.
 If the application relates, at least in part, to the coastal marine area, the decision will be made jointly with the Minister for Conservation.

 Permitted works on existing infrastructure

-The third pathway enables Waka Kotahi NZ Transport Agency, and KiwiRail Holdings Limited to be permitted to carry out small-scale repair, maintenance and minor upgrade works on their existing infrastructure within the road and rail corridor without a resource consent.
+The third pathway enables Waka Kotahi NZ Transport Agency, and KiwiRail Holdings Limited to carry out small-scale repair, maintenance and minor upgrade works on their existing infrastructure within the road and rail corridor without a resource consent (as a permitted activity).

 The Act also enables government agencies Kāinga Ora and the Ministry for Housing and Urban Development, and local government to access these provisions if confirmed through an Order in Council.

 The Resource Management Act 1991 (RMA) will remain the primary legislation to manage the built and natural environment.